MomentaiChris26/AccioCurios/README.md

 ## Introduction

 AccioCurios is a marketplace for buying and selling collectibles.
-The goal of AccioCurios is allow buyers and sellers to sell those objects to other users.
+The goal of AccioCurios is to have a dedicated marketplace for users to either buy or sell their collectibles such as toys, cards, games, etc to other users through a secure platform.

 ## Links